Mediterranean Stove Top Chicken Casserole

 Of course you can also freeze the cooked casserole.
 Simply let cool then freeze for up to 3 months in freezer bags or containers.

-In Spring or summer I prefer to serve it over pasta or with olive oil toasts.
+In Spring or summer I prefer to serve it over pasta or with olive oil toasts, or air fryer garlic bread or Greek bread.

 Nutrition